Prepare for level 2 Yoga Certification Theory Exam:

 What is tested in certification exam (theory)?

-Though you can check the detailed syllabus from the link provided, let me tell you in short about what is tested in the theory exam.
+The detailed syllabus is available from the link provided.
+In short following topics are what is tested in the theory exam.

-From last quarter of 2017, the theory exam of yoga certification is objective type only.
+As mentioned previously, from last quarter of 2017, the theory exam of yoga certification is objective type only.
 Also in coming days, you will be required to clear these levels in sequence, which means clearing level 1 and then level 2.
+Unless you are coming from a certified school or completed a similar level course.

 Though currently, you can appear for Level 2 exam (Yoga Teacher) directly if you are, either qualified for that or have experience and knowledge to clear the exam.